opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Right-click the selection and choose Load from the menu that opens.

-.. note:: Files can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, Xsheet, or work area.
+.. note:: Files can also be loaded by dragging and dropping them from the Windows Explorer or Mac OS Finder to the scene cast, Xsheet or viewer.

 .. tip:: **To load folders:**